TSB Current Accounts Guide

 The account also offers a £10 overdraft buffer as standard, while those who go into the red without authorisation can avoid fees by paying in the amount needed to take them back above £0 by 3.30pm that day.

 If you get authorisation from the bank, you also pay nothing on the first £25 of overdraft.
-However, the AER rate charged on larger amounts and unauthorised borrowing is 19.84%.
+However, the Equivalent Annual Rate of interest charged on larger amounts and unauthorised borrowing is 19.84%.

 You can avoid being hit with this charge by signing up to the bank’s Control feature, which prevents you going overdrawn by mistake and means you will also avoid Returned Item Fees.